 Little did I know, God had other plans.

-One Sunday, it was announced that a historical moment in the church was being made–First Baptist was having their 1st service in Spanish downstairs.
+One Sunday, it was announced that a historical moment in the church was being made–we were having the 1st ever service in Spanish downstairs.
 What?
 When did we start a Hispanic ministry?
 Everyone was surprised.
 There hadn’t been any previous announcements or introduction of a pastor.
 Simply one Sunday, there was worship happening in another language.

 After service, I went to talk to Bro.
 Rich (who made the announcement).
 You see, I had been to Venezuela 3 times on mission trips and had a heart for the Hispanic culture.
 I asked what time the service was because I wanted to attend the following Sunday to meet them.
 My intentions were not to be with them every week.
 At that same hour I was in a Sunday school class that I enjoyed and had no plans to leave.
 Even further from my mind was that I’d meet my future husband in less than a week.
 I simply thought that maybe I could help them with outreach on the weekends.